-This is the first of two courses designed to prepare you for university entrance.
+This is the second of three courses designed to prepare students for undergraduate math courses.
 The course covers the properties of real numbers, a brief introduction to number theory, exponents and radicals, algebraic expressions, factoring, linear and qua-dratic equations, inequalities, system of linear equations, polynomials and their properties.

 Broad Learning Outcome: